wisskirchenj/account-reactive/README.md

 regarding employee and period.
 Further, the employees must all be registered and no previous sales record must exist in the database for an employee - month combi.

-> PUT /api/acct/payments (unauthenticated). -> receives one Json object as above via POST, but the employee period must in this case be existent in the database to get updated.
+> <b>PUT /api/acct/payments (authorized - Role ACCOUNTANT)</b>. -> receives one Json object as above via POST, but the employee
+period must in this case be existent in the database to get updated.

-> GET /api/empl/payment (authenticated - with request query parameter "period") -> gives an authenticated user access to his payroll data - either all when leaving out the period-parameter - or for the parameterized month.
+> <b>GET /api/empl/payment (authorized - Roles USER & ACCOUNTANT - with request query parameter "period")</b> -> gives an authenticated user
+access to his payroll data - either all when leaving out the period-parameter - or for the parameterized month.

 [//]: # (Project was completed on xx.0d.22.)